Samata Party (SAP)

 He was elected in 1991 as a member of the Communist Party of India, in 1996 under the Samata Party, and again in 1999 as part of Janata Dal (United).
 Additionally, he served as the former President of the Samata Party, which is now led by Uday Mandal.

-A Political Leader and President of Samata Party
+National President of Samata Party

 Uday Mandal